 4. If necessary, rope lifelines can be cut with a sharp knife.
 3/16” inch wire needs a long-handled wire cutter.

-5. Rope lifelines can be replaced without tools or fittings, even on passage.
+5. Rope lifelines can be replaced without tools or fittings, even on a passage.

 6. A spare 50’ foot length of 1/4” inch rope lifeline is much easier to store than a coil of the same length of wire.